vedph/gve-doc/docs/model/textual.md

 1. we want to **represent the snapshot** itself in a _computable_, generative way, defining the process which builds the reconstructed output.
 2. in this process, we want to **preserve** as distinct, structured data our _ingredients_ (text and annotations), _recipes_ (annotation selection and ordering) and _outcomes_ (text versions).
 3. we want to represent the snapshot annotations both in their **textual and visual form**.
 This is because the graphical representation of each annotation is semantic information, which should be encoded next to the textual variant it represents.
-By preserving both these layers of data we provide a richer model, which can be inspected by scholars used our digital edition as a tool, or just leveraged by more casual users as another way of looking at the text and its creation process.
+By preserving both these layers of data we provide a richer model, which can be inspected by scholars using our digital edition as a tool, or just leveraged by more casual users as another way of looking at the text and its creation process.

 A good model should meet all these requirements using the simplest possible structure, which implies _raising the abstraction level_ so that even the finest details can find a generalized and consistent representation.